Criticism of Netflix: Throttling of DVDs by mail

-Netflix's DVD allocation policy – referred to by many as "throttling" – gives priority shipping and selection to customers who rent fewer discs per month.
+Netflix's DVD allocation policy – referred to by many as "throttling" – gave priority shipping and selection to customers who rent fewer discs per month.
 Higher volume renters may see some of their selections delayed, routed elsewhere, or sent out of order.
 Netflix claimed that the large majority of subscribers are able to receive their movies in about one business day following our shipment of the requested movie from their local distribution center.
 However, not all shipments came from the subscriber's local distribution center, and shipments from distant centers were often delayed, as well.

 In September 2004, a consumer class action lawsuit, Frank Chavez v.
 Netflix, Inc., was brought against Netflix in San Francisco Superior Court.
 The suit alleged false advertising in relation to claims of "unlimited rentals" with "one-day delivery."
 In January 2005, Netflix changed its terms of use to acknowledge "throttling".
 In October 2005, Netflix proposed a settlement for those who had enrolled as a paid Netflix member prior to January 15, 2005.
 These earlier members would be able to renew their subscriptions with a one-month free membership, and those early members with current subscriptions would receive a one-month free upgrade to the next-highest membership level.
 Netflix's settlement denied allegations of any wrongdoing, and the case did not reach a legal judgment.
 A controversial aspect of the settlement offer was that the customer's account would continue at the renewed or upgraded membership level after the free month provided by the settlement, with customers being charged accordingly unless they opted out after the month-long free period ended.
 After Trial Lawyers for Public Justice filed a challenge to the proposed settlement and the Federal Trade Commission filed an amicus brief urging the rejection or modification of the settlement, Netflix offered to alter the settlement terms, requiring customers to actively approve any continuation after the free month.
 The settlement was affirmed on April 21, 2008.

 The summary notice and long-form notice together provided all of the detail required by statute or court rule, in a highly accessible form.
 The fact that not all of the information was contained in a single e-mail or mailing is immaterial ...
 Using a summary notice that directed the class member wanting more information to a Web site containing a more detailed notice, and provided hyperlinks to that Web site, was a perfectly acceptable manner of giving notice in this case ...
 The class members conducted business with defendant over the Internet, and can be assumed to know how to navigate between the summary notice and the Web site.
 Using the capability of the Internet in that fashion was a sensible and efficient way of providing notice, especially compared to the alternative Vogel apparently preferred—mailing out a lengthy legalistic document that few class members would have been able to plow through.